"I used to be stressed all the time, but I cannot recall one more stressful moment since I started working with it."

 Most of us become regular to-do list makers at some point in our lives.
 We tend to scribble them down carelessly on Post-it notes, in diaries, on pieces of scrap paper, without any sense of forethought.
 If we get too busy, however, such a system tends to collapse.
-We have way too many Post-its tacked to our wall.
-Our diary becomes a blur of crossed out to-do items and illegible comments.
-We get stressed and foggy.
-What’s needed, in such busy times, is a proper to-do list philosophy: a stripped-down, fine-tuned system that will allow you to use your lists in a highly efficient way.
+We get stressed and foggy, and lose the big picture.
+What’s needed, in such busy times, is a proper to-do list philosophy: a fine-tuned system that will allow you to use your lists in a highly efficient way.
 This is exactly what the book Make Lists Not Fists - written by college instructor Dr. R. Rensma - offers.

 Make Lists Not Fists was written with a student audience in mind, but its method can be put into practice by anyone with a busy life.
 It will help you to de-stress, de-clutter, and take charge of your productivity - all through the power of lists.